The Treasury

 The Treasury Catalogue Online

-The Treasury’s archive catalogue is now available online.
-It opens the doors to a trove of historical records, including digitised images of the Coromandel Peninsula and Hauraki District.
-Approximately 40% of the catalogue has been catalogued, with more being added every day.
-Click here to start searching.
+The Treasury’s research library index is available.
+It opens the doors to a trove of people and places of the Coromandel Peninsula and Hauraki District.

 Hours